sixels/GoodBoy/README.md

 - Pass Blargg's cpu_instrs tests
 - Needs a little more improvements to pass dmg_acid test, but is still doing well
 - Joypad implemented
-- Support to MBC0, MBC1, MBC3 (without timer) and MBC5 (without rumble) cartridge
+- Support to MBC0, MBC1, MBC3 (without timer) and MBC5 (without rumble) cartridges
-- Runs on browser (Experimental not ready yet)
+- Runs on browser (Experimental, not ready yet)

 There are also some non-core features implemented just for fun: